Law (LA)

 LA 989 Moot Court - 1-2 Hours

-This course allows students to gain practical advocacy skills through researching, drafting, and arguing an appellate brief.
-The course may not be repeated for credit.
-Course meets practical skills requirement.
+Students gain practical advocacy skills through researching, drafting, and arguing an appellate brief.
+Students may participate upon concurrent enrollment in 24 units.
+LA 989 is repeatable for up to 4 units.
+LA 989 meets practical skills requirement.
+Prerequisites: LA 559 & LA 560b.
 Delivery Mode: Traditional Juris Doctor.

 LA 991a Law Review - 1 Hour

-This course allows students to participate in the publication of The Trinity Law Review.
+Students participate in the publication of the Trinity Law Review.
 The Trinity Law Review is a legal journal that the student members edit and publish.
 Members are selected on the basis of academic achievement and a writing competition.
 Students receive credit for demonstrable competence in scholarly writing and editing.
-Course meets practical skills requirement.
+Students may participate upon concurrent enrollment in 24 units.
+LA 991a is repeatable for up to 4 units.
+LA 991a meets practical skills requirement.
+Prerequisites: LA 559 & LA 560b.
 Delivery Mode: Traditional Juris Doctor.

 LA 992a California Dependency Law - 1 Hour